Frequently asked questions

 The gas pressure gauge is a very useful, multipurpose tool.

 - The gauge indicates when the gas cylinder is almost empty (a decline in the vapour pressure curve).
-The gauge does not indicate the exact amount of LPG left in the cylinder.
+The gauge does not indicate the exact amount of propane left in the cylinder.

-- A steady pressure reading only indicates that LPG is left in the cylinder.
+- A steady pressure reading only indicates that propane is left in the cylinder.

 - If the needle is pointing to: